SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

 ## Exercise 1.5: Create a class to test ABAP Cloud governance

+TODO: Change to another class and let the users delete that class at the end again

 > Create a class![class](../../images/adt_class.png) to test the effects of using the language version *ABAP for Cloud Development*.